gerardburgues/TripAdvisorPrediction/README.md

 2. Use Sklearn to vectorize and apply TF-IDF to see the value of the words
+3. Apply Naive Bayes to predict if comment would be 1-2-3-4-5 stars
-3. PCA to show graphically the scatter plot of most of the words values (Vectorization)
+4. PCA to show graphically the scatter plot of most of the words values (Vectorization - Feature Selection)
+5. Use Kmeans to show how many stars a Rating should actually be.
+6. Results and Conclusions.
+7.